ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-arguments.md

 hooks inherited from the classic component super class like `@didRender`, `@willDestroy` and so on.

-Clobbering these intenral properties and methods cause the components to behave in unexpected ways.
+Clobbering these internal properties and methods cause the components to behave in unexpected ways.
 This should be considered a bug and should not be relied upon.
 Any accidental difference in behavior caused by passing these unsupported named arguments may stop at any time without warning.